oktadev/okta-blog/_source/_posts/2020-12-18-how-to-use-webauthn-csharp-dotnet.md

 {% img blog/webauthn-csharp/image9.png alt:"" width:"800" %}{: .center-image }

-Switch to Visual Studio, open the `appsettings.json` again and add a section for Okta:
+Switch to Visual Studio, open the `appsettings.json` again, and add a section for Okta:

 ```json
 "Okta": {